varmakvm789/30-Days-SQL-Challenge/README.md

-# SQL Interview Question Solve Challenge
+# 🎯SQL Interview Question Solve Challenge :

-Welcome to the SQL Interview Question Solve Challenge repository!
-In this repository, you'll find solutions to common SQL interview questions tailored for Data Analysts and Business Analysts.
-This repository is part of our YouTube series where we tackle one SQL interview question per day for 30 days.
+Welcome to the SQL Interview Question Solve Challenge! 🚀 In this repository, you'll find solutions to common SQL interview questions tailored specifically for Data Analysts and Business Analysts.
+This is a part of a 30-day-SQL challenge where I tackle one SQL interview question each day. 🗓️💡

+Explore the solutions and boost your SQL skills with practical examples and hands-on problem-solving. 🔍📊

+I’d love to hear your feedback on this series! 💬 Feel free to share your thoughts or suggestions regarding my problem-solving approach.
+Your insights are greatly appreciated! 🙌

 [![30-Days SQL Challenge](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20210205194115/30-Days-of-SQL-%E2%80%93-From-Basic-to-Advanced-Level.png)](https://github.com/varmakvm789/30-Days-SQL-Challenge/)

 ## About the Series

-Each day, we'll solve a different SQL interview question commonly asked by top tech companies like Amazon, Google, Facebook, and more.
-Our goal is to help aspiring data analysts and business analysts prepare for their interviews by providing detailed explanations and solutions to these questions.
+In this repository, I tackle a new SQL interview question each day, drawing from commonly asked questions by top tech companies such as Amazon, Google, Facebook, and others.

 ## Getting Started